Ground-Based Midcourse Defense: Description

-The system consists of radar and ground-based interceptor missiles for intercepting incoming warheads in space.
+GMD is tied into existing United States missile warning infrastructure, as well as purpose-built radar sites.
+It also encompasses 44 ground-based missile interceptors housed at two military bases.

 Boeing Defense, Space & Security is the prime contractor of the program, tasked to oversee and integrate systems from other major defense sub-contractors, such as Computer Sciences Corporation and Raytheon.

 The key sub-systems of the GMD system are: